medcomdk/dk-medcom-hospitalnotification-testscripts/input/pagecontent/testscripts.md

-## Test scripts

 The test scripts are created by MedCom for testing in [TouchStone](https://touchstone.aegis.net/touchstone/) during MedCom test and certification, both self- and live test.
 However, the test scripts may be used locally by vendors in their own testsetup, e.g. during code development or test.

-Test scripts presented in this IG are all based on the [test script FHIR resource](https://www.hl7.org/fhir/testscript.html).
-They are profiled by MedCom using FSH and published using the FHIR publisher.
+Test scripts presented in this IG are all based on the [FHIR TestScript resource](https://www.hl7.org/fhir/testscript.html).
+They are created using FSH and published using the FHIR publisher.

 ### Before getting started